 The shrine was indeed beautiful and worth the visit.
 The pavilions were stunning, thatched roof pavilions in gold and black.
 Very nice indeed.

 Of course there were many steps to climb, before you could see the pavilions …..

 I started to follow a trail to a point where you could see a giant Torii gateway.
 It was nice to be walking again after yesterdays train dash.

-The paths were tip top, with plenty of room.
-The biggest challenge was to avoid falling over tree routes.
+The paths were tip-top, with plenty of room.
+The biggest challenge was to avoid falling over tree roots.
 The paths are well marked, so you are never in doubt that you are on the right path, and how much you still need to walk.